surveyjs/survey-pdf/docs/get-started-vue.md

 ## Install the `survey-pdf` npm package

-PDF Export for SurveyJS is built upon the <a href="https://github.com/parallax/jsPDF#readme" target="_blank">jsPDF</a> library and is distributed as a <a href="https://www.npmjs.com/package/survey-pdf" target="_blank">`survey-pdf`</a> npm package.
+PDF Generator for SurveyJS is built upon the <a href="https://github.com/parallax/jsPDF#readme" target="_blank">jsPDF</a> library and is distributed as a <a href="https://www.npmjs.com/package/survey-pdf" target="_blank">`survey-pdf`</a> npm package.
 Run the following command to install the package and its dependencies, including jsPDF:

 ```cmd
 npm install survey-pdf --save